yauwailam/IP-project---waire/README.md

 **Content**
 The text for section Y was copied from the Wikipedia article Z **Media**
-The photos used in this site were obtained from ...
+The photos used in this site were obtained from Shopee, Shein, Taobao, Pinterest, Canva, and Google.
+None of these images belong to us.
 **Acknowledgements**
 I received inspiration for this project from X